KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an error is detected in a serviced component.

-    throw [System.EnterpriseServices.ServicedComponentException]::New("an error is detected in a serviced component.")
+    throw [System.EnterpriseServices.ServicedComponentException]::New('an error is detected in a serviced component.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.EnterpriseServices.ServicedComponentException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.EnterpriseServices.ServicedComponentException.aspx)